allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ache-mesos-part-1/)
 You can read there that Marathon checks work up to 2k tasks while Mesos scales well.
-If you want to switch to Marathon 1.4 and use Mesos healthchecks keep in mind it's new mechanism and there are issues with it:
+If you want to switch to Marathon 1.4 and use Mesos healthchecks keep in mind it’s new mechanism and there are issues with it:
 [MESOS-6786](https://issues.apache.org/jira/browse/MESOS-6786)
 [MESOS-6790](https://issues.apache.org/jira/browse/MESOS-6790)